apache/iotdb/docs/UserGuide/Maintenance-Tools/Metric-Tool.md

 2. `Interface`:
    1. `The QPS of Interface`: The number of times the system interface is accessed per second
    2. `The time consumed of Interface`: The average time consumed by the system interface
-   3. `Cache hit rate`: Cache hit rate,
+   3. `Cache hit rate`: Cache hit rate.
 3. `Engine`:
    1. `Task number (pending and active)`: The number of tasks in different states in the system.
    2. `The time consumed of tasking (pending and active)`: The time consumption of tasks in different states in the system.